turingschool/gear-up/m4_sessions/1903_inning/privacy.md

   - facebook
   - google location history
   - ancestry

+- Have students pair and google each other
+- talk about DNA tracking

 Look at the information FB stores about you that you can download.
 This doesn't even cover all of what they have.